McLarenAppliedTechnologies/mat.ocs.streaming.samples/docs/samples/README.md

 ## Writing Telemetry Data with a parameter and default feed name to a Kafka topic.

 First of all you need to create or use an [AtlasConfiguration](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.samples/blob/5d85309e4f0ac20fcc836e273b031075ec3aaa35/src/MAT.OCS.Streaming.Samples/Samples/TDataSingleFeedSingleParameter.cs#L27-L53).
-You need to set specify [details](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.samples/blob/5d85309e4f0ac20fcc836e273b031075ec3aaa35/src/MAT.OCS.Streaming.Samples/Samples/TDataSingleFeedSingleParameter.cs#L13-L22) what AppGroupId, ParameterGroupId, ParameterID you would use.
+You need to set the [details](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.samples/blob/5d85309e4f0ac20fcc836e273b031075ec3aaa35/src/MAT.OCS.Streaming.Samples/Samples/TDataSingleFeedSingleParameter.cs#L13-L22) what AppGroupId, ParameterGroupId, ParameterID you want to use.

 Once you have your AtlasConfiguration design, you need to set [details](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.samples/blob/5d85309e4f0ac20fcc836e273b031075ec3aaa35/src/MAT.OCS.Streaming.Samples/Samples/TDataSingleFeedSingleParameter.cs#L117-L120) for the DependencyService URI, the stream broker address, the group name and the output topic name where you want to write.
 The DependencyService is used to handle requests for AtlasConfigurations and DataFormats, you must provide an URI for this service.